The Transfer Balance Cap (TBC)

-The introduction of the $1.6M transfer balance cap in the 2016 Federal Budget fundamentally involved placing a cap on the amount of money individuals could have within a tax free pension phase account from July 1, 2017.
-There continues to be no limit on how much superannuation can be held within an accumulation superannuation fund paying tax at 15%.
+The introduction of the $1.6M "transfer balance cap" in the 2016 Federal Budget fundamentally involved placing a cap on the amount of money individuals could have within a tax free pension phase account from July 1, 2017.
+There continues to be no limit on how much superannuation can be held within an accumulation superannuation fund which is subject to tax, but various and contribution restrictions restrict your ability to contribute..

 Personal Balance Cap (Transfer Balance Account)